hugo53/hugo53.github.io/_posts/2013-11-25-cocoapods---easy-but-not-easy.md

 It is so easy, isn't it?
 But for me, the first time I created a pod, I wonder how pod work and how many necessary steps to make a pod successfully.
 Now, you have an own pod.
 Congratulations!
 Take time to share it as far as possible!

+> For Note: A source for setting up [a private pod](http://blog.herlein.com/wp-content/plugins/really-static/static/2013/01/private-cocoapods/)

 <script data-gittip-username="mrhoangnm"
         data-gittip-widget="button"
         src="//gttp.co/v1.js">
         </script>